ampm-neuro/CTMaze_delay/README.md

-# CTMaze_delay
+# TMaze_cued
-Code specific for the delay version of the task
+Code written to analyze data collected by Lindsey Vedder using rats on a light-cued version of the tmaze task